 India is the second largest consumer of urea in the world, reaching 32 million t/a in 2018-19.
-While prices for most fertilizers have been decontrolled to a greater or lesser extent, urea represents half of India's fertilizer consumption, and governments have not dared to fully decontrol urea pricing, India, like China, had a policy of self-sufficiency in urea production, dating back to the 'Green Revolution' of the 1970s and 80s, but this lapsed in the mid-90s as naphtha and natural gas prices rose and availability tightened.
+While prices for most fertilizers have been decontrolled to a greater or lesser extent, urea represents half of India's fertilizer consumption, and governments have not dared to fully decontrol urea pricing.
+India, like China, had a policy of self-sufficiency in urea production, dating back to the 'Green Revolution' of the 1970s and 80s, but this lapsed in the mid-90s as naphtha and natural gas prices rose and availability tightened.
 Indian urea production plateaued at 20-22 million t/a, and since 1995 India progressively became an increasing urea importer, rising to become the world's largest.

 The Modi government has decided to set a return to urea self-sufficiency as one of its major targets, and in 2017, the government announced an ambitious \$8.7 billion plans to end imports of urea within five years.
 This would be achieved by reviving five mothballed urea plants and setting up new facilities, bringing 6.4 million t/a of new urea capacity on-stream.
-Gas import and pipeline projects, there are a number of privately schemes to feed the plants also form part funded projects under development, but the only one that has made any significant of the plan, which involves the revamp and re-start of five idled urea plants previously progress has been the revival by Chambal operated by the Fertilizer Corporation of India Fertilizers and Chemicals of its old urea Ltd (FCIL) and Hindustan Fertilizer Co.
-Ltd plant at Kota near Gadepan in Rajasthan (HFCL).
-The plants are at Barauni in Bihar state, which closed in 2015 due to unfastate, Sindri in Jharkhand, Talcher in Odisha, vourable economics.
-A new 1.27 million t/a Ramagundam in Telangana and Gorakhpur replacement plant was completed late last in Uttar Pradesh.
-Major state utility compavear and commissioned in January 2019. nies such as Gas Association of India Itd (GAIL) and Coal India Ltd (CIL) are involved project is under development - the estabin financing and providing feedstock for the lishment of a new brownfield ammonia/ units, which will be operated by existing fertiurea complex at the Brahmaputra Vallev Fertilizer Corp (BVFCL) site at Namlizer firms.
-At Sindri, Gorakhpur and Barauni, CIL and the Indian Oil Company (IOC) are the rup in Assam, so-called Namrup-IV - was lead investors, together with the National approved in October 2018.
-A new 860.000 Thermal Power Corporation (NTPC), via a t/a ammonia-urea plant will replace the special purpose investment vehicle - Hindutwo older 220,000 t/a and 270,000 t/a stan Urvurak and Raysan Ltd (HURL).
-Each of units currently at the site, adding a net the three plants is to be a 1.27 million t/a 370,000 t/a.
-All of these projects taken unit, and all three are looking to mechanical together will add 8 million t/a of new urea completion of construction in early 2021. capacity in India by about 2023.
+Gas import and pipeline schemes to feed the plants also form part of the plan, which involves the revamp and re-start of five idled urea plants previously operated by the Fertilizer Corporation of India Ltd (FCIL) and Hindustan Fertilizer Co.
+Ltd (HFCL).
+The plants are at Barauni in Bihar state, Sindri in Jharkhand, Talcher in Odisha, Ramagundam in Telangana and Gorakhpur in Uttar Pradesh.
+Major state utility companies such as Gas Association of India Itd (GAIL) and Coal India Ltd (CIL) are involved in financing and providing feedstock for the units, which will be operated by existing fertilizer firms.
+At Sindri, Gorakhpur and Barauni, CIL and the Indian Oil Company (IOC) are the lead investors, together with the National Thermal Power Corporation (NTPC), via a special purpose investment vehicle - Hindustan Urvurak and Raysan Ltd (HURL).
+Each of the three plants is to be a 1.27 million t/a unit, and all three are looking to mechanical completion of construction in early 2021, with production later in the year.
+All three will be fed by LNG imported on the east coast at Haldia and supplied along the Jagdishpur-Haldia pipeline.